Kōmeitō (1962–1998)

 The Kōmeitō (公明党), also known as the Kōmei Party and Clean Government Party (CGP), was a political party in Japan, initiated by Daisaku Ikeda, and described by various authors as the "political arm" of Soka Gakkai.

-Kōmeitō was considered a centre to centre-left political party of the progressive camp until the 1990s.
-However, since the 1990s, Kōmeitō has become politically closer to the right-wing LDP and has become a centre to centre-right conservative party.
+Kōmeitō was considered a centre-to-centre-left political party of the progressive camp until the 1990s.
+Its successor party Komeito has become politically closer to the right-wing LDP and has become a centre-to-centre-right conservative party.

 History

 The party was established in January 1962 as the Kōmei Seiji Renmei (Clean Government League) by the Sōka Gakkai, an organization that promoted Nichiren Buddhism.
 Running as independents, three members of the Sōka Gakkai had been elected to the House of Councillors in the 1956 elections, with the 1959 elections seeing nine members elected.
 It also had several members elected to local assemblies.

-In 1957, a group of Young Men's Division members campaigning for a Gakkai candidate in an Osaka House of Councillors by-election were arrested for distributing money, cigarettes, and caramels at supporters' residences, in violation of elections law, and on July 3 of that year, at the beginning of an event memorialized as the "Osaka Incident," Daisaku Ikeda was arrested in Osaka.
+In 1957, a group of Young Men's Division members campaigning for a Gakkai candidate in an Osaka House of Councillors by-election were arrested for distributing money, cigarettes, and caramels at supporters' residences, in violation of elections law, and on July 3 of that year, at the beginning of an event memorialized as the "Osaka Incident", Daisaku Ikeda was arrested in Osaka.
 He was taken into custody in his capacity as Sōka Gakkai's Youth Division Chief of Staff for overseeing activities that constituted violations of elections law.
 He spent two weeks in jail and appeared in court forty-eight times before he was cleared of all charges in January 1962.

 Amongst its policies, the new party supported the 1947 constitution and opposed nuclear weapons.
 Headed by Harashima Kōji.
 In the July 1962 elections the new party won nine seats in the House of Councillors.

 On 17 November 1964 the party was renamed Kōmeitō.
 In 1968, fourteen of its members were convicted of forging absentee ballots in Shinjuku, and eight were sentenced to prison for electoral fraud.
 In the 1960s it was widely criticized for violating the separation of church and state, and in February 1970 all three major Japanese newspapers printed editorials demanding that the party reorganize.
 It eventually broke apart based on promises to segregate from Soka Gakkai.

 In 1969, the Kōmeitō became the third political party in Japan.